 In the crowded flow of products added each day on Amazon, Ultra needed to get their products in front of interested customers and not spend a fortune on this.
 This led to the decision to start Amazon Advertising.

-Finding Customers on Amazon Paid Campaigns
+Finding Customers with Amazon Paid Campaigns

-For this Project, we worked with Ultra across multiple campaign types on Amazon, including:
+For this project, we worked with Ultra across multiple campaign types on Amazon, including:

 - Seller Central Sponsored Products

 - Vendor Central Sponsored Products

 Goals & Growth

 At Search Scientists, when we’re onboarding a new client, we hash out the Goal Planning & Strategic Vision Mapping, so that not only the first weeks of the new journey in PPC are transparent and clear.
 The same goes for long-term growth strategies that ensure expansion after the dust has settled.

 The main goals of the electronics, sporting, toys and home goods company were to: